firstbatchxyz/hollowdb/README.md

 As shown in example, you must provide the 4 required arguments to Admin or SDK:

-- `jwk`: your wallet, possibly read from disk in JSON format, or given in code.
+- `signer`: your wallet, possibly read from disk in JSON format, or given in code.
 Make sure you `.gitignore` your wallet files!
 - `contractTxId`: the transaction id of the contract.
 You can connect to an existing contract, or deploy one of your own and provide it's id here.
 - `cacheType`: type of cache to be used, i.e. `lmdb` or `redis`.
   - if this is `redis`, then you must also provide a Redis client object via `redisClient` argument.